 The Saturday Star was so heavy that, in order for me to be able to deliver all the papers from one load, I had to lug the bag to the top of our front, concrete stoop.
 I would sit on the third step and back into the head-sling of the loaded paper bag and then, leaning way over until my nose was almost touching the ground, I would stagger forward and allow the full weight of the bag to sit on my back.
-I often wondered how badly I could injure my neck if I were to just fall the wrong way or, if I were to stumble, out-of-control onto the street, would the car that hit me be damaged by the sack of papers on my back or would I just simply be crushed beneath them?
+Not a parent-figure in site to worry about me injuring my neck.
+I often wondered how badly off I would be if I were to just fall the wrong way?
+Or, if I were to stumble, out-of-control onto the street, would the car that hit me be damaged by the sack of papers on my back or would I just simply be crushed beneath them?

-It was at Silky’s in Walden that I experienced working for the most dysfunctional couple of crazy people I have ever encountered.
+It was at Fancy’s in Walden that I experienced working for the most dysfunctional couple of crazy people I have ever encountered.
 I hated working there because of it and dreaded each shift.
 Tom, the chief cook and owner would SCREAM at his wife, Darlene all the live long day: BUTTER RIGHT TO THE EDGE OF THE BREAD FOR FUCK SAKES!
-RIGHT TO THE FUCKIN EDGE!!!
+RIGHT TO THE FUCKIN’ EDGE!!!
 AND GET IT OUT HOT!!!
 YOU BLOODY STUPID BITCH.
 Oh Lord did I detest that place.
 The tension should have been on the menu because it was the most abundant item they produced.
 I just now googled the place.
 It is still open.
 Unbelievable.
-The food was good though.
+The food was good fairly good though, unfortunately.

 Why work there?
 I was in grade 12 and needed a job.
 My sister Amy had helped me get the job through a friend of a friend and I was ever so grateful.
 Amy always had so many connections made through her work as a hairstylist.
 By this time, Mom was living in a tiny apartment with her alcoholic boyfriend and working as a server for minimum wage at cafeteria-style restaurant in Woolworth downtown.
 I would go visit her and she would look so tired.
 So worn out.
 Oh god.
 It would break my heart.
 This was her reality after raising seven children and keeping a wonderful home for us for 26 years.
 She did not come out of the divorce well.
 I could not ask her for a penny.
 She worked so hard and made so little.